 When you and your GP agree that you need an appointment with a specialist, the GP will write a referral and you can book your first hospital or clinic appointment using e-Referrals (formerly known as "Choose and Book"). e-Referrals is a service that lets you choose your hospital or clinic.
 You will also be able to choose the date and time of your first appointment.

 The GP will give you a choice of hospital or clinic.
 You may already know which hospital you would like to be referred to.
-If you are not sure, there is useful information at www.nhs.uk which may help you decide.
+If you are not sure, there is useful information on the NHS website which may help you decide.

 Your GP may complete the referral during your appointment or a member of our administration team may process the referral after it has been agreed with the GP.
 You will be notified when your Booking Form is ready to collect from the Practice.
 The Booking Form has a unique booking reference and password you will need to make your appointment.